elbeejay/elbeejay.github.io/_pages/about.md

 permalink: /about/
 ---

 Hello I'm Jayaram aka Jay.
-I'm currently a graduate student interested in computational geomorphology, more specifically I am looking into the growth and evolution of river deltas and how humans will impact these landscapes in the future.
+I'm currently working as a physical scientist at the USGS.